 Temperature-entropy Diagrams – T-s Diagrams

-In general, the phases of a substance and the relationships between its properties are most commonly shown on property diagrams.
+The phases of a substance and the relationships between its properties are most commonly shown on property diagrams.
 A large number of different properties have been defined, and there are some dependencies between properties.

 A Temperature-entropy diagram (T-s diagram) is the type of diagram most frequently used to analyze energy transfer system cycles.
 It is used in thermodynamics to visualize changes to temperature and specific entropy during a thermodynamic process or cycle.

-This is because the work done by or on the system and the heat added to or removed from the system can be visualized on the T-s diagram.
+The work done by or on the system and the heat added to or removed from the system can be visualized on the T-s diagram.
 By the definition of entropy, the heat transferred to or from a system equals the area under the T-s curve of the process.

 dQ = TdS